 - November 2016: The FDA required a black box warning be added to Essure device labels indicating the risks of perforation, abdominal pain, and allergy, among other potential complications.

 - February 2016: The FDA ordered Bayer to conduct a new clinical trial to determine whether there are any heightened risks of Essure for certain women, based on adverse event reports filed to the agency.

 The Essure procedure is permanent and generally cannot be reversed, according to the birth control device’s label.
 While there are some claims about successful removal of the Essure device and restoration of fertility, the procedure is still untested in a reliable randomized clinical trial or other scientifically verifiable method.

 In cases where women have experienced severe side effects, Essure coils can be removed surgically, though effects of the contraceptive device are unlikely to be reversed.
 Additional surgeries may be required, especially if the device breaks apart or perforates an organ, or if scar tissue forms.

 Unfortunately, a lot of people have experienced severe side effects and complications from Essure after implantation.
-These problems including everything from pelvic pain to a need for additional surgeries to remove the device or repair organs damaged by the birth control implant.
+Essure problems include everything from pelvic pain and allergic reactions to a need for additional surgeries to remove the device or repair organs damaged by the birth control implant.